Bronze: Properties

-Bronzes are typically ductile alloys, considerably less brittle than cast iron.
-Typically bronze oxidizes only superficially; once a copper oxide (eventually becoming copper carbonate) layer is formed, the underlying metal is protected from further corrosion.
-This can be seen on statues from the Hellenistic period.
-However, if copper chlorides are formed, a corrosion-mode called "bronze disease" will eventually completely destroy it.
 Copper-based alloys have lower melting points than steel or iron and are more readily produced from their constituent metals.
-They are generally about 10 percent denser than steel, although alloys using aluminum or silicon may be slightly less dense.
-Bronze is a better conductor of heat and electricity than most steels.
-The cost of copper-base alloys is generally higher than that of steels but lower than that of nickel-base alloys.
+They are generally about 10 percent denser than steel, although alloys using aluminium or silicon may be slightly less dense.
+Bronze conducts heat and electricity better than most steels.
+Copper-base alloys are generally more costly than steels but less so than nickel-base alloys.

+Bronzes are typically ductile alloys and are considerably less brittle than cast iron.
 Copper and its alloys have a huge variety of uses that reflect their versatile physical, mechanical, and chemical properties.
-Some common examples are the high electrical conductivity of pure copper, low-friction properties of bearing bronze (bronze that has a high lead content— 6–8%), resonant qualities of bell bronze (20% tin, 80% copper), and resistance to corrosion by seawater of several bronze alloys.
+Some common examples are the high electrical conductivity of pure copper, the low-friction properties of bearing bronze, which has a high lead content of 6–8%, the resonant qualities of bell bronze (20% tin, 80% copper), and the resistance to corrosion by seawater of several bronze alloys.